jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 When I wrote the first version of `markdown-mode.el` over ten years ago, I never imagined it would reach as many people as it has.
-This was before GitHub was founded and around the same time `package.el` was initially being developed.[^ELPA] Emacs 21.4 was the latest release.
+This was before GitHub was founded and around the same time `package.el` was initially being developed.[^ELPA]  Emacs 21.4 was the latest release and Markdown was three years old.

 Markdown Mode development continues and my goals for upcoming releases are to improve performance, streamline the code base, build a more